-- A) Evaluation of the theory concepts and problems studied during the course (80 points).
-This evaluation will be carried out through written exams and continuous evaluation throughout the course.
-The written exams will consist of a midterm and a final exam.
-Students who pass the midterm exam may take the final exam only on the subject not included in the midterm exam.
-The rest of the students will be examined in all the matter of the subject.
-The continuous evaluation will consist of the presentation of activities, problems or questionnaires proposed to the student, and their qualification will represent at least 15 of the 80 points of this block. - B) Work carried out in the laboratory (20 points).
+- A) Evaluation of the concepts of theory and problems studied during the course (80 points).
+This evaluation will be carried out through written exams and continuous evaluation during the course.
+The written exams will consist of partial and final exams.
+Students who pass any partial exam may be examined in the final exam only of the subject not included in that partial exam.
+The rest of the students will be examined on all the contents of the subject.
+The continuous evaluation will consist of the presentation of activities, problems or questionnaires proposed to the student, and their qualification will represent at least 15 of the 80 points of this block. - B) Work done in the laboratory (20 points).
 The laboratory work will be evaluated based on the reports made by the students for each of the practices planned during the course.
-These reports must contain the data measured in the laboratory and the resolution of the questions indicated in the script for each practice.
-Attendance at the laboratory will be mandatory and not recoverable.
-The laboratory qualification is valid for the two calls of the course in which it has been carried out and, in case of passing the laboratory with a qualification greater than or equal to 50%, said qualification is maintained for the immediately subsequent course.
+These reports must contain the data measured in the laboratory and the resolution of the questions indicated in the script of each practice.
+Attendance at the laboratory will be compulsory and non-recoverable.

-To pass the course it is necessary that the qualification of the written exam and that of the laboratory have both been higher than 40%.
-In that case, the final grade will be obtained as the sum of the grades from sections A and B.
+To pass the subject it is necessary that the qualification of the written exam and that of the laboratory have both been higher than 40%.
+In that case, the final grade will be obtained as the sum of the grades of sections A and B.

-The final grade necessary to pass the course will be 50 points.

-In any case, the evaluation system will be governed by the regulations of Evaluation and Qualification of the University of Valencia for Degrees and Masters (http://links.uv.es/7S40pjF).
+The final grade required to pass the subject will be 50 points.
+In any case, the evaluation procedure will be governed by the Evaluation and Qualification Regulations of the University of Valencia for Bachelor's and Master's degrees. (http://links.uv.es/7S40pjF).